realmanisingh/population-segmentation/final_report.md

 3. Perform hyperparameter tuning and feature selection for the best models

 ### Metrics
+There will be three metrics used to evaluate the supervised learning model: accuracy, recall, and precision.

+Accuracy is a common metric used for binary classification problems and it measures the percentage of observations that were correctly classified.

+$accuracy = \frac{\text{true positives} + \text{true negatives}}{\text{number of observations}}$

+Recall is a metric that measures percentage of actual positives that were classified correctly.
+In this case, it would represent the percentage of recipients of the marketing campaigns who became customers that were classified correctly by the supervised model.
+This metric is very significant because it essentially reveals how well the model is able predict potential customers.
+In order to achieve a high recall, the goal is to create a model that accurately predicts potential customers therfore reducing the number of false negatives.
+From a business standpoint, false negatives are not ideal because that means that the model did not identify people who would have likely became customers after being exposed to an marketing campaign.

+$recall = \frac{\text{true positives}}{\text{true positives} + \text{false negatives}}$

+Precision is a metric that measures

 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_